GoogleChrome/web.dev/src/site/content/en/blog/speculative-prerendering/index.md

 The `chrome://process-internals` page can tell if a prerendered page exists.

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/TEh2wBHOaslCV6zbqWHy.png", alt="Process internals page.", class="w-screenshot", width="800", height="107" %}
+{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/TEh2wBHOaslCV6zbqWHy.png", alt="Process internals page.", width="800", height="107" %}

 Both the page that initiates the prerender through speculation rules and the prerendered page will be under the same `webcontents` block but can be differentiated by the `prerender` keyword.

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/9U3igmdttYqWWJ017EIy.png", alt="Webcontents block showing the initiator page and the prerendered page.", class="w-screenshot", width="800", height="77" %}
+{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/9U3igmdttYqWWJ017EIy.png", alt="Webcontents block showing the initiator page and the prerendered page.", width="800", height="77" %}

 #### Was the prerendered page activated?